mantidproject/mantid/docs/source/algorithms/ConvertToConstantL2-v1.rst

 Note
 ###################################
-This algorithm is intended for visualisaion only.
+This algorithm is intended for visualisation only.
 It is not recommended as part of any reduction process.

 **Example - Add multiple sample logs**